Extensive IDE Compatibility

 Stay Together or Code Alone

 The host controls driving and editing privileges for the session.
-If permitted, participants can code or explore on their own or with any group, and even simultaneously edit files just like in Google Docs.
+If the host permits, guests can code or explore on their own or with any group, and even simultaneously edit files just like in Google Docs.

 A Tale of Two Coders